Agent YAML Specification

 env: {}

-memory: string # Optional: "InMemory", "File:./path", etc.
+memory: string|object # Optional: "InMemory", "File:./path", or structured config

 Metadata Fields